-On a steep hillside above Manang, one of the highest villages on the Annapurna Circuit in Nepal, a lone monk lived in a one-room dwelling made of stone.
+On a steep hillside above Manang, one of the highest villages on the Annapurna Circuit in Nepal, a lone monk lived in a one-room stone dwelling.
 Locals said he’d taken a vow of silence more than two decades earlier and hadn’t spoken a word since.
 I climbed up to see the monk when I trekked the route—apparently he had a sweet tooth and appreciated visitors who brought him cookies.
 I found him sitting in his hut, and he grinned brightly when I deposited the treat on his small wooden table.
 He raised his hands to bless me, we smiled some more.
 Not much happened, really, but I remember the moment clearly 30 years later.

 Travel connects you with people in ways you can’t know until you set off across the world.
 A common language—or a lack thereof—doesn’t seem to matter when other things unite us.
 Like mountains.
 And trails.
 And cookies.